 Similar to movies, television shows have an entire team of people dedicated to making every single outfit on the show look perfect.

-Although we love the new shows, don’t limit yourself to just current faves like Gossip Girl or Hart of Dixie – the greatest shows for inspiration are often the oldest.
-Check out our posts on The Nanny, The Cosby Show, Saved By The Bell, and I Love Lucy to get you started on a few awesome old school TV shows to look at for fashion inspiration.
+Although we love the new shows, don’t limit yourself to just current faves like Bridgerton and The Queen’s Gambit — the greatest shows for inspiration are often the oldest.
+Check out our posts on Gossip Girl, Gilmore Girls, and Sex and the City to get you started on a few awesome old school TV shows to look at for fashion inspiration.

 Be sure to let us know your favorite TV shows for fashion inspiration by telling us in a comment!